-Today the company employs over 2500 employees and it is growing.
+Today the company employs 3,000 employees and it is growing.
 Hamilton on a global level is the largest automated liquid handling company in the world.
 Along the way, many new technologies have emerged in the areas of sensor and measuring technology as well as the founding of a medical company.
-Hamilton Medical AG., as a separate business, produces world class critical care ventilators with cutting edge technology enabling patient respiratory monitoring for real time ventilator adjustments, providing a superior level of patient care.
-Hamilton Medical AG. and its subsidiary Hamilton Medical Inc. now are number one in the critical care field of ventilation.
+Hamilton Medical AG, as a separate business, produces world class critical care ventilators with cutting edge technology enabling patient respiratory monitoring for real time ventilator adjustments, providing a superior level of patient care.
+Hamilton Medical AG and its subsidiary Hamilton Medical, Inc. now are number one in the critical care field of ventilation.

 Hamilton Storage Technologies, Inc. is also a founded company that provides biological and compound automated sample management via storage solutions that work in minus 80°C, minus 20°C, as well as ambient environments.
 Sample storage products in conjunction with Hamilton robotic equipment provide a much needed solution to the scientific community where samples need to be rapidly accessed and preserved for the future.

 All of the global businesses remain today as a privately held effort, creating products that continue to innovate and enable the scientific community in many fields.
 Our success has been to provide our customers with cutting-edge technologies that simplify and enable complicated solutions, and to provide strong customer care with products displaying not only innovation, but quality, precision, and reliability to be known as trusted solutions, limited only by the imagination of our customers, as we go forward into the future.
 We may have come a long way, but all of us at Hamilton feel that our future is just beginning and we look forward with excitement.